pawtograder/template-assignment-handout-noactions/README.md

-# template-assignment-handout
+# template-assignment-handout-noactions
-Template repository used to generate new handout repos in Pawtograder app
+Template repository used to generate new handout repos without GitHub Actions in Pawtograder app